Arithmetic functions at factorial arguments: Proofs of the main results

-where $\theta$ is the Chebyshev function defined in \eqref{eq:theta}, since then the result follows from the prime number theorem in the form \eqref{eq:thetapnt}.
-Let $r$ be the unique integer satisfying $p_r \le N < p_{r+1}$.
-Then, one can easily see that
+where $\theta$ is the Chebyshev function defined in \eqref{eq:theta}, since then the result will follow from the prime number theorem in the form \eqref{eq:thetapnt}.
+From here on, we let $p_i$ stand for the $i$-th prime.
+Now, let $r$ be the unique integer satisfying $p_r \le N < p_{r+1}$.
+Observing that for all $n\in [p_i,p_{i+1})$, the term $\gamma(n!)$ remains unchanged and in fact is equal to $\prod_{p\le p_i}p$, one can easily see that

 Using Bertrand's postulate, we have that $p_{i+1}-p_i<p_i$ and therefore

 Combining \eqref{eq:21} and \eqref{eq:31}, we may write that

 From the definition of $\theta(N)$, we have